The Awful Truth: Plot

-Convinced that Lucy is still having an affair with Duvalle, Jerry bursts into Duvalle's apartment only to discover that Lucy is a legitimate vocal student of Duvalle and is giving her first recital.
-Realizing he may still love Lucy, Jerry undermines Lucy's character with Mrs. Leeson even as Dan and Lucy agree to marry.
-When Jerry attempts to reconcile with Lucy afterward, he discovers Duvalle hiding in Lucy's apartment and they have a fistfight while Dan and his mother apologize for assuming the worst about Lucy.
-When Jerry chases Armand out the door, Dan breaks off his engagement to Lucy and he and his mother return to Oklahoma.
+Convinced that Lucy is still having an affair with Duvalle, Jerry bursts into Duvalle's apartment only to discover that Lucy is a legitimate vocal student of Duvalle and is giving her first recital in front of an audience.
+When Lucy announces her engagement to Dan, realizing he may still love Lucy, Jerry undermines Lucy's character with Mrs. Leeson, implying Lucy's infidelity as the cause of their divorce.
+On a subsequent visit to Mr. Smith, Jerry arrives as Duvalle is paying an unexpected visit to Lucy.
+Alarmed that Jerry will think Duvalle is there at her request, Lucy asks Duvalle to hide in her bedroom while Jerry plays with the dog.
+During a game of hide-and-seek, Mr. Smith reveals Duvalle's forgotten hat where Lucy hid it just before Jerry entered the salon.
+Meanwhile, Dan and his mother arrive; Jerry sarcastically states that he never had any doubt about Lucy's fidelity, while Dan and his mother apologize for assuming the worst about her.
+Jerry discovers Duvalle hiding in Lucy's bedroom and they end up in a fistfight.
+When Jerry chases Duvalle out the door, Mrs. Leeson assumes the worst is true, and Dan breaks off his engagement to Lucy; he and his mother return to Oklahoma.

-Some weeks pass, and Jerry begins dating high-profile heiress Barbara Vance (Molly Lamont).
+A few weeks later, Jerry begins dating high-profile heiress Barbara Vance, whose romance is covered in the society column.
 Realizing she still loves Jerry, Lucy crashes a party at the Vance mansion the night the divorce decree is to become final.
 Pretending to be Jerry's sister, she undermines Jerry's character, implying that "their" father was working class rather than wealthy.
-Acting like a showgirl, she recreates Dixie's risqué musical number from earlier in the film.
+Acting like a showgirl, she recreates Dixie's risqué musical number.
 The snobbish Vances are appalled.
 Jerry attempts to explain away Lucy's behavior as drunkenness, and says he will drive Lucy home.

 Lucy repeatedly sabotages the car on the ride to delay their parting.
 Pulled over by motorcycle police officers, who believe Jerry is drunk, Lucy manages to wreck the car.
 The police give the couple a lift to Aunt Patsy's nearby cabin.
 Although sleeping in different (but adjoining) bedrooms, Jerry and Lucy slowly overcome their pride and a series of comic mishaps in order to admit "the awful truth" that they still love one another.
 They reconcile at midnight, just before their divorce is to be finalized.